hardin47/website/Math150/_book/02-ttest.md

 E(Y|x) &= \beta_0 + \beta_1 x
 \end{align}

-For this model, the deterministic component ($\beta_0 + \beta_1 x$) is a linear function of the two parameters, $\beta_0$ and $\beta_1$, and the explanatory variable $x$.  **The random error terms, $\epsilon_i$, are assumed to be independent and to follow a normal distribution with mean 0 and variance $\sigma^2$.**
+For this model, the deterministic component $(\beta_0 + \beta_1 x)$ is a linear function of the two parameters, $\beta_0$ and $\beta_1,$ and the explanatory variable $x.$  **The random error terms, $\epsilon_i,$ are assumed to be independent and to follow a normal distribution with mean 0 and variance $\sigma^2.$**

-How can we use this model to describe the two sample means case we discussed on the esophageal data?
+How can we use this model to describe the two sample means case we discussed on the ages of the patients from the elective surgery data?
 Consider $x$ to be a dummy variable that takes on the **value 0 if the observation is a control and 1 if the observation is a case**.
 Assume we have $n_1$ controls and $n_2$ cases.
 It turns out that, coded in this way, the regression model and the two-sample t-test model are mathematically equivalent!

 (For the color game in the text, the natural way to code is 1 for the color distracter and 0 for the standard game.
 Why?
 What does $\beta_0$ represent?
 What does $\beta_1$ represent?)